bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 .. admonition:: Langevin's Equation

+   *TODO: FIX ME!
+Using the physics paper and generalized diffusion equation from "METROPOLIS INTEGRATION SCHEMES FOR SELF-ADJOINT DIFFUSIONS"*

    *Note: The following was something I put together without looking at the reference in* [Radford2012]_ *because I didn't want to buy that source, nor did I want to physically go to the university library to take the book out.
 So use at your